ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 #### Training parameters

-Finally, we specify some general options for our machine learning experiment. `Epochs` controls the total number of epochs we set for our optimization, `save_dir` the directory path to where we save the best model and relevant logging information.
-The `verbosity` parameter sets the logging level, `0` for `WARNING`, `1` for `INFO` and `2` for `DEBUG`) .
-The `save_period` parameter sets the number of epochs after which saving a checkpoint of the current status of the network that is being trained even if it has not converged yet.
+Finally, we specify some general options for our machine learning experiment. `Epochs` controls the total number of epochs we set for our optimization, and `save_dir` the directory path to where we save the best model and relevant logging information.
+The `verbosity` parameter sets the logging level, with `0` for `WARNING`, `1` for `INFO` and `2` for `DEBUG`.
+Moreover, the `save_period` parameter sets the number of epochs after which the network status is saved during training even if convergence has not been reached yet.
 We can also set an `early_stop`, i.e., the number of epochs after which stop training if the validation loss is not improving, in order to avoid overfitting.
-Finally the `tensorboard` option controls if the training info will be saved into a tensorboard log file.
+Finally, the `tensorboard` option controls if the training info will be saved into a tensorboard log file.
 ```commandline
 {
     "trainer": {